interdependence/ansible-role-asdf/README.md

 To configure asdf without installing asdf core, `asdf_install` can be set to `false`.

+If `version` is omitted for a package, it will default to `latest`.

 Where `state` is defined in each role variable, the default value is `present`, and can be omitted.
 If `state` is set to `absent`, the corresponding item will be removed.

 ## Example Playbook